About Victoria Worsley

 After my actor training and university (oxford) I spent twenty years being an actor in everything from traditional and classical plays to cutting-edge performance and physical theatre (with a smattering of film and TV too) and especially in that place where speaking and moving meet.
 I also ran theatre companies (Tattycoram and then Jade) in order to make the shows and work with some of the people I really wanted to and worked occasionally as a movement director.
 And I spent quite a while sorting out a few things in my life and getting to understand something of the relationship between movement and the self: the physiology of emotion.

 Time went on: I married, got pregnant and found myself more and more drawn to the Feldenkrais training that began in Lewes in 2003.
 Partly it was because I had spent quite a few years too busy to be much involved with Feldenkrais and in that time I had damaged my knee.
-It had been sorted out medically but I could tell I had lost some of my movement possibilities along with a chunk of cartilage and knew I really needed to get back to Feldenkrais – but at a deeper level.
+It had been sorted out medically (key-hole surgery) but I could tell I had lost some of my movement possibilities along with a chunk of meniscus and knew I really needed to get back to Feldenkrais – but at a deeper level.
 I also increasingly felt I needed more of it as a tool for the movement work I was doing with other actors in the theatre.

 What I discovered coming back to the method and really immersing myself in it was so much more than I had imagined.
 I had no idea how much movement I had been losing ‘around the edges’ until it started coming back.
 I had no idea I wasn’t standing on my right leg much or using it, that I couldn’t really run or even get up and down from the floor as easily as I once could.
-It all came flooding back and I remember spending hours jumping about with my 2 year old on the grass after a day of training – just because it felt so good.
-And now – in my mid 40s – I am running up to 14 miles without running shoes, learning karate and have more flexibility, ease and power than ever before.
-And while I do work with actors and in drama schools and very much enjoy it, I rapidly found the method opened up a much wider and very interesting world to explore and engage in too that brought together many of my life’s interests and experiences.
-And now this is what I do all the time.
+I had begun to accept myself as someone ‘with a bad knee’.
+It all came flooding back.
+My knee recovered fully along with a pretty total shift in how I could feel and move.
+I remember spending hours jumping about with my two year old on the grass after a day of training – just because it felt so good.
+And now in my mid 50s, I have spent over 10 years running in minimal shoes or barefoot and still train in karate (I’m a 2nd dan black belt in traditional Okinawan Goju Ryu karate training with the EGKA part of the IOGKF).

 • People with back /knee/hip/ankle pain (chronic or injury related) etc that interferes with their work, sport, yoga, or life

-• Runners, trainers, sports people of all kinds and martial artists for the same reasons
+• Runners, trainers, sports people of all kinds and martial artists for the same reasons or post injury

 I am always open to new challenges.
 I am always interested.